ctrf-io/ai-test-reporter/README.md

 You will be responsible for any charges incurred from using your selected Claude model.
 Make sure you are aware of the associated costs.

+A message is sent to Claude for each failed test.

 ### Claude Options

 `--model`: Claude model to use (default: claude-3-5-sonnet-20240620).